-Level 1 Ad hoc Activities around the SDGs take place ad hoc: these are based on actions of individuals, and these are one-off activities.
-Level 2: Coherent Activities around the SDGs form a planned, coherent whole.
-The activities are regarded as common practice: every student and every teacher pay attention to the SDGs in the training (plan + do of the PDCA cycle).
+Level1 Activities around the SDGs take place ad hoc; these are based on actions of individsociety garded as common practice: every student and every teacher pay attention to the

+Ad hoc uals, and these are one-off activities.

+Activities around the SDGs form a planned, coherent whole.
+The activities are re-Level 2: Coherent cle is demonstrably round: the programme evaluates, initiates follow-up activities, and achieves concrete results (check + act of the PDCA cycle).

+SDGs in the training (plan + do of the PDCA cycle).

 Level 3: Systematic The theme of 'sustainability' is systematically anchored in the training.
-The PDCA cycle is demonstrably round: the programme evaluates, initiates follow-up activities, and achieves concrete results (check + act of the PDCA cycle).
-Level 4: Partner-oriented Crucial professional field partners and knowledge institutions work together and are actively involved in the integration and evaluation of 'sustainability' into the training, in other words, throughout the PDCA cycle.
-Level 5: Impact on society The programme profiles itself on the SDGs and the associated social issues, its ambitions in this area reach across borders 7 , and crucial partners recognise that the programme fulfils an exemplary role in both areas.
+The PDCA cyare actively involved in the integration and evaluation of 'sustainability' into the training, in other words, throughout the PDCA cycle.

+Level 4: Crucial professional field partners and knowledge institutions work together and Partner-oriented programme fulfils an exemplary role in both areas.
 Together with crucial partners, the training has an impact on the sustainability problems facing society.

+Level 5: The programme profiles itself on the SDGs7 and the associated social issues, its am-Impact on bitions in this area reach across borders, and crucial partners recognise that the